Lacrimas Profundere: History

 In April 2007, Christopher Schmid, the band's founding member's brother and vocalist left the band; citing prolonged stress from touring.
 It did not take long to find a new vocalist: Peter Kafka, who also sings for the German band Sonicslave.
 The former singer Christopher Schmid still takes part of the writing of the new lyrics, however, and has occasionally been seen singing for the band in concerts.
 A few months later bassist Daniel Lechner left the band and vocalist Peter Kafka became the new bassist.
 Rob Vitacca was employed as the new vocalist, who also sings for the German rock band Lost.
 Longtime keyboardist Christian Steiner also left the band, but supplied some parts for the new album.
 Songs for the Last View was released in the summer of 2008.
 This was the first album featuring their new singer Rob Vitacca.

 Lacrimas Profundere's, The Grandiose Nowhere was released on 30 April 2010.
 The album spawned two singles "The Letter" and "Lips".
 Videos for each song were made; they also toured in places across Asia and South America.

 Antiadore was released on 24 May 2013, with two music videos for "My Release in Pain" and "Antiadore", as their last album for the contract with Napalm Records.

 In June 2016, Lacrimas Profundere signed with a new label, Oblivion/SPV, whom they collaborated with for the production and distribution of their eleventh studio album, Hope Is Here, which was released on 12 August 2016.
 With the release of said album, the band moved slightly away from their classic gothic tendencies, in lieu of a sound resembling more closely that of alternative rock.
 Following the release of Hope Is Here, the band toured across Germany and Austria.

 In May 2018, Oliver Schmid announced through the bands' social media and on their website, that Rob Vitacca had decided to leave the band in pursuit of other musical projects, "LACRIMAS just cannot work without complete and constant dedication.
 And giving such a full-time commitment simply isn't possible for Rob anymore."
 The band took very little time to find a new vocalist, Julian Larre, who is also a founding member of the Finnish band Lessdmv.

 In celebration of 25 years as a band, the band went back to the band's roots with a more gothic sound and guttural voices on Bleeding the Stars.
 This was the first album featuring their new vocalist, Julian Larre.
+It was followed by How to Shroud Yourself with Night, released in 2022.
+Their 14th album, Lay Me Down O Silent Fear, will be released in 2026.